Eumundi, Queensland: Education

 Eumundi State School is a government primary (Prep-6) school for boys and girls at 22 Caplick Way (26.4730°S 152.9521°E).
 In 2018, the school had an enrolment of 645 students with 46 teachers (40 full-time equivalent) and 25 non-teaching staff (16 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Eumundi.
-The nearest secondary school is Noosa District State High School which operates on two campuses.
+There are no secondary schools in Eumundi.
+The nearest government secondary school is Noosa District State High School which operates on two campuses.
 Its junior campus is in Pomona to the north-west and its senior campus is in neighbouring Cooroy to the immediate north-west.

 Facilities

 Eumundi Police Station is at 5 Napier Street (26.4740°S 152.9516°E).